 So let’s get started!

 Much like building a house, there are multiple steps and processes that need to take place ahead of time before you can even begin fixing it up.
 Hence, the pre-upgrade checklist!
 Use this guide to help bridge the gap between deciding to upgrade and the upgrade project itself.
-(You can also download a PDF of this checklist here!)
+(You can also download a complete, interactive guide to every phase of your upgrade here!)

 1. Get approved to start an upgrade – That is, assuming you’re not the decider yourself.
 If you want an upgrade but don’t know how to prove its value, skip to #2 and we can help drive that conversation!

 2. Reach out to your account manager – They can guide you through the next steps and get the ball rolling, no matter what range of involvement you’re looking for, from simply checking upgrade readiness all the way to full ownership of the project.

 3. Review Third Party Compatibility page – There’s nothing worse than getting halfway through an upgrade, only to realize one of your applications has compatibility issues.
 Measure twice, cut once!
 Log in to OnBase Community to access the Third Party Compatibility chart here.

 4. Get to know your upgrade options – Check out our webinar from 2017 to see the different upgrade project options and find the one best-suited for your organization.

 5. Make sure your test system is up to date – If it’s not, we can also help with that.

 6. Identify your test plan – Testing random functionality isn’t a great use of your time; prioritize areas of need and areas of complexity.

 7. Identify your solution experts for testing – OnBase upgrade testing works best when it’s being tested by end users who use the software every day.
 Ask for volunteers, but bribing them with doughnuts or cookies can work, too.